Run a command of this form to list hosts associated with the cluster:

 ceph orch tuned-profile apply -i <tuned-profile-file-name>

-The exact filename the profile will be written to is within
+The exact filename that the profile is written to within

-settings are applied in lexicographical order by the filename the setting is
+sysctl settings are applied in lexicographical order (sorted by the filename

-These settings are applied only at the host level, and are not specific to any certain daemon or container
+These settings are applied only at the host level, and are not specific to any particular daemon or container.